WadhwaniAI/StudentDropoutEWS/README.md

 <details>
 <summary><span style="font-size: 24px">📘 Config</span></summary>

-- A JSON Configuration file is used to define all aspects for running an experiment.
-A template is shown below.
+- A new JSON Configuration file is used to define aspects for training a model.
+- An existing JSON configuration file (from a previous experiment directory) is used to run inference on a given dataset.
-- In the template, the comments explain the valid entries as **// datatype: description; example**
+- A `Config Schema` is shown below.
+The comments explain the valid entries as **// datatype: description; example**.

 ---